robdyke/SkillWill/README.md

 * run `docker-compose up --build`
 * the application starts on port 8080

-## Deploy
-The app is deployed via heroku, assuming you have an account and have the required permissions to deploy the project, just run:
-`scripts/deploy.sh`

 # Important URLs
 * `/`: Application main view
 * `/swagger`: Interactive API documentation